MDecker-MobileComputing/Android_KilometerUmrechnung/README.md

 <br>

-This repository contains an Android Studio project for a simple native Android app that can convert Kilometers to Englisch miles, nautical miles or chinese miles.
+This repository contains an Android Studio project for a simple native Android app that can convert Kilometers to English miles, nautical miles or Chinese miles.
 The purpose of the app is to demonstrate different approaches for automatic testing, namely:
 * Unit Tests with [JUnit4](https://junit.org/junit4/),
   see class [KilometerUmrechnerTest.java](app/src/test/java/de/mide/kilometer_umrechnung/KilometerUmrechnerTest.java)